Jiuzhaigou

 - Day 03

-Drive south to Huanglong for the morning at the upper terraces, with the cable car running the first climb so the body has its breath for the headline pool at the top.
-The descent works the smaller pools through the mid-afternoon as the high sun lights the mineral floor.
-A late return to your gate-side hotel or onward to Chengdu in the evening; the route is built around how the weather sits on the upper ridge rather than against the calendar.
+Drive south to Huanglong for the morning at the upper terraces, with the cable car running the first stretch of the climb so the body has its breath at the top.
+The descent works through the smaller pools in the mid-afternoon, when the high sun lights the mineral floor.
+Return to the village in the early evening, with the option of Romance of Jiuzhai, the Songcheng group's evening theatre show, or a quieter evening of yak rice noodles by the gate before the onward leg the next morning.

 - South by road to Huanglong